-- Schedule a meeting with the international advisor to get the updated I-20 with OPT recommendation.
-Recheck your form and all the supporting documents to avoid any mistakes.
+- New I-20 with OPT Request (schedule a meeting with the international advisor to get the updated I-20 with the OPT Request).

 - File the form I-765 and supporting documents as listed in item 3 with USCIS according to where you live.

 Important OPT Reminders

 - Students applying for pre-completion OPT, can file the I-765 form up to 90 days before being enrolled for a full academic year, as long as the OPT will not begin until after he/she has completed a full academic year.
 In case the student has already been enrolled for a full academic year, he/she can file the I-765 form up to 120 days prior to the requested OPT start date.

 - Students applying for post-completion OPT, can file the I-765 form up to 90 days before the program end date and no later than 60 days after his/her program end date.

 - The I-765 form must be received by USCIS within 30 days of the date your international advisor made the OPT recommendation in SEVIS.